-As a lifelong supporter of Fulham Football Club, David was delighted to become the club`s Matchday MC in 1996, a post he holds to this day.
-During this time he has MC`d three sets of promotion celebrations and several seasons in the Premier League and has seen the club rise from the lower divisions to arguably the best league in the world.
+As a lifelong supporter of Fulham Football Club, David was delighted to become the club`s matchday MC in 1996, a post he held for 18 seasons.
+During that time he has MC`d three sets of promotion celebrations and several seasons in the Premier League and has seen the club rise from the lower divisions to arguably the best league in the world.

 By the end of the Nineties David had made a thousand appearances in discos, clubs and corporate events and had performed the opening ceremony at over a thousand shops and supermarkets.
 He had compered shows at all Britain`s major venues including The Royal Albert Hall and The London Palladium.